 Last Updated: October 7, 2020

 7 Magical Moonbow Dates and Locations You Need to Know

 “Lunar rainbows or spray-bows abound in the glorious affluence of dashing, rejoicing, hurrahing, enthusiastic spring floods, their colors are distinct as those of the sun and regularly and obviously banded, though less vivid.
 Fine specimens may be found any night at the foot of the Upper Yosemite Fall, glowing gloriously amid the gloomy shadows and thundering waters, whenever there is plenty of moonlight and spray.” – John Muir at Yosemite Falls

 What is a Moonbow?

 Moonbows are rainbows caused by the moon instead of the sun.
-They are rarer than rainbows because the weather and astronomical conditions have to be perfect.
-You’ll also see them referred to as lunar rainbow, moon rainbow, spray-bows, moon bows, lunar bow, night rainbow, or nighttime rainbow.
+They are rarer than rainbows because the weather and astronomical conditions have to be just right for them to appear.
+You’ll also see them referred to as lunar rainbow, moon rainbow, spray-bows, moonbows, lunar bow, night rainbow, or nighttime rainbow.
 Whatever it’s called, you get to see a rainbow at night.